-Prepare an Operating Agreement
+Prepare an Iowa LLC Operating Agreement

 The operating agreement is a document that governs the framework of an LLC.
-This document covers items like ownership rights, member responsibilities, how profits and losses are distributed and more.
+This document covers items like ownership rights, member responsibilities, how profits, losses, and dividends are distributed, and more.

-Most states do not require an LLC to have an operating agreement but it is still worth considering.
+Most states do not require an LLC to have an operating agreement, but it is still worth considering.
 Without an operating agreement:

-- The LLC could be subject to generic state rules that may be detrimental in the event of a lawsuit
+- The LLC could be subject to generic state rules that may be detrimental in the event of a lawsuit.

-- Member’s personal liability protection may be diminished
+- Member’s personal liability protection may be diminished.

-- Members may not have a full understanding of their roles and responsibilities which could lead to costly disputes in the future
+- LLC members may not fully understand their roles and responsibilities, which could lead to costly disputes in the future.

 Related: Iowa operating agreement template